-A true masterpiece among the places to visit in Rome included in your Rome in a Day tour: The Pantheon.
+The Pantheon is a true masterpiece included in your “Rome in a Day tour” and among Rome’s best places to visit.
 Immaculately preserved and seemingly just a few centuries old, it isn’t easy to believe that the structure was finished in AD 128 by Emperor Hadrian.
 The square in front of the Pantheon is a gathering place for locals.
 Its decorative 16th-century fountain sits beneath an Egyptian obelisk.

-Finish the perfect day in Rome with a trip to Navona square, one of the city’s largest squares.
+To conclude the perfect day in Rome, you will visitNavona square, one of the city’s most prominent squares.
 This space is among the most famous Rome highlights for one primary reason: Bernini’s “Fountain of the Four Rivers.”
 Built to represent The Nile, The Ganges, The Danube, and Rio de la Plata.
-Piazza Navona is the atelier of artists who arrive to peddle their wares daily.
+Piazza Meanwhile, note how Navona is the atelier of artists who arrive to peddle their wares daily.

 Between 1 pm and 2 pm, you will be offered lunch in a selected restaurant, as included in the tour price.

-Sunday in Rome special tour
+Sunday “Rome in a Day” special tour